mauridb/mauriDB/README.md

 # Documentation

 This project born to be a support and a storage of my own development learnt 'skills' during hard development session at the week.
-This platform allow should allow add and descript our learnt 'things' stored in a SQL db.
+This platform should allow add and descript our learnt 'things', stored in a SQL db.

 ## Requirements
 ```